Jerusalem Baptist Church History

 In 1922, the Rev. R. L. Harrison was called to pastor.
 He served until 1929.
 Garnett Cary, Jesse Robinson and Sam Williams were ordained as deacons of the church.
 Deacon Cary was selected as treasurer of the church.
 The next pastor was Rev. Everett Eugene Robinson.
 It was interesting to note that during his pastorate the church began to rise financially.
 When Deacon Cary was selected as treasurer of the church there was only $1.00 in the treasury.
 Rev. Robinson adopted a plan whereby when the designated amount could not be realized to pay salaries, the money taken would be equally divided among those to be paid and call it square.
 Under his administration, many improvements were made and many souls were added.
 He served for about seven years.
 The church was electrified as well as beautified during his stay.
 James Johnson and Robert Anderson were added to the deacon board.

-In 1939, the Rev. W. L. Smith was elected as pastor.
+It was 1939 when the Rev. W. L. Smith was elected as pastor.
 He had the belief that once a month service was not sufficient.
 The church went on two Sunday services, the first and the third Sundays.
 Mrs. Ida B. Wiley was made clerk.
 The Junior Choir was organized during his stay with his wife Mrs. W.L.
 Smith as the leader and his daughter Miss Marie Smith as organist.
 He resigned in 1942 after a successful pastorate.

 On the third Sunday in August 1943, a call was extended to the Rev. M.T.
 Fleming who served for twelve years.
 He not only told the members what to do but, he took the forefront with his labors as well as his means.
 During his stay he labored ardently and the church was completely renovated with brick veneer, classrooms, restrooms, oil heat, electric organ, floor covering and beautifully landscaped.
 The following deacons were added to the board; Roland Richards, who came to Jerusalem as a deacon from Shiloh Baptist Church, Bowling Green in Caroline County, also William H. Anderson, William H. Thompson and Ray Shelton.
 The trustees added in March 1951 were William H. Anderson, Clyde Thompson and S. H. Thompson to serve with the present trustees at that time, Robert Anderson, Sr. and Garnett Cary.
 In presenting his resignation, Rev. Fleming recommended to the church the idea that every Sunday service would be feasible.
 This the church accepted, adopted and immediately fulfilled the request.